codephilwrites/codephilwrites.github.io/README.md

 ---

 ## 🧑🏻‍💼 What I Do & How I Think
-My role is to grow and scale our internal engineering capability - building both the strategy and the environment that enables our people to deliver great software, while also defining how we effectively partner with vendors,and independant 3rd-parties, to complement and extend our delivery model.
+My role is to grow and scale our internal engineering capability - building both the strategy and the environment that enables our people to deliver great software, while also defining how we effectively partner with vendors, and independant 3rd-parties, to complement and extend our delivery model.

 Right now, I’m contributing to the evolution of our engineering capability at Specsavers by shaping and supporting a long-term strategy for how we build and scale our software delivery.
 That includes influencing direction in areas such as:
 - **Practice** (craft, community, consistency)